shannonroivas/shannonroivas.github.io/index.md

 ---

-## Mentorship & Teaching
+## Teaching & Mentorship
-I've served as an instructor and independent research advisor at Arizona State University and adjunct faculty at Rio Salado College.
+I've served as a course instructor, independent research advisor, and adjunct faculty at Arizona State University and adjunct faculty at Rio Salado College.

 **Select undergraduate and graduate mentorship projects include:**
 - _“Ecological and social pressures shape chimpanzee nest site selection”_
 - _“Maternity leave in female chimpanzees: Social responses to the constraints of motherhood”_
-- _“FMothers’ presence is associated with riskier aggression in female chimpanzees”_
+- _“Mothers’ presence is associated with riskier aggression in female chimpanzees”_

 ---

 ## Awards and Honors
- - 2024	_Outstanding Mentor Award_, Graduate Professional Student Association, ASU
+ - _Outstanding Mentor Award_ (2024)
- - 2023	_Donald H. Morris Award for Outstanding Doctoral Student in Evolutionary Anthropology_, School of Human Evolution and Social Change, ASU
+ - _Donald H. Morris Award for Outstanding Doctoral Student in Evolutionary Anthropology_ (2023)
- - 2021	_Graduate Student Teaching Award_, School of Human Evolution and Social Change, ASU
+ - _Graduate Student Teaching Award_ (2021)
- - 2021	_Teaching Excellence Award_, Graduate Professional Student Association, ASU
+ - _Teaching Excellence Award_ (2021)

 ---